divy-03/ChatBot-and-Recommendation-System/README.md

-Certainly, here are READMEs for the provided Python files:

 ## ChatBot

 The `ChatBot` class in this Python script simulates a chatbot that can greet users, answer predefined questions, and engage in conversations.
 The chatbot's responses are randomly selected from predefined responses.